CSS Visibility

 , it’s important to consider accessibility:

-Screen Readers: Some screen readers may still announce elements with
+Screen Readers: Some screen readers may still announce elements with visibility: hidden

 .
-To ensure content is truly hidden from assistive technologies, consider usingaria-hidden="true"
+To ensure content is truly hidden from assistive technologies, consider using aria-hidden="true"

-in conjunction withvisibility: hidden
+in conjunction with visibility: hidden

 .